 A proper payroll management system is key to ensure that employees get paid accurately and on time.
 It also helps the HR team to avoid potential legal and internal issues that may snowball to major problems in the future.

-Here are some of the common pain points that organisations may face and how to effectively tackle these payroll-related issues.
+Here are some of the common pain points that organizations may face and how to effectively tackle these payroll-related issues.

 I have to run payroll for multiple business units across several countries